A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: Common and isolated subspaces

 \section{Common and isolated subspaces}

-The HO-CSD and HO-GSVD identify directions, corresponding to columns of $Z$ and $V$, that contribute equally to the right images of each $Q_i$ and $A_i$, respectively.
-These directions are the right singular vectors that are shared across each $Q_i$ and $A_i$ and associated with identical singular values.
-The shared right singular vectors form subspaces~\cite{HOGSVD, LOANSLIDES}, which are referred to as the common HO-CSD and HO-GSVD subspaces.
-However, these have been defined for $\rank Q_i =n$ and $\rank A_i =n$.
-The following two theorems extend the notion of common subspaces to consider rank-deficient matrices.

-\begin{theorem}[Common and isolated HO-CSD subspaces] Suppose the assumptions on $Q_i$ from Def.~\ref{thm:HOCSD1} hold.
-The common HO-CSD subspace is defined as
+The HO-CSD and HO-GSVD identify directions, corresponding to columns of $Z$ and $V$, that, in the sense of~\eqref{eq:factorization2}, contribute equally to the factorizations of $Q_i$ and $A_i$, respectively.
+The directions are the right basis vectors $v_{i,k}$ associated with generalized singular values that are identical for each $Q_i$ and $A_i$, i.e. $\sigma_{i,k}=\sigma_{j,k}$.
+These vectors form subspaces~\cite{HOGSVD, LOANSLIDES}, which are referred to as the common HO-CSD and HO-GSVD subspaces, and are defined in the following: \begin{newdefinition} The common HO-CSD subspace is defined as